DeclarativeHub/Bond/README.md

 ## Communication

-* If you'd like to ask a general question, use Stack Overflow.
+* If you'd like to ask a question, open an issue.
-* If you'd like to ask a quick question or chat about the project, try [Gitter](https://gitter.im/ReactiveKit/General).
 * If you found a bug, open an issue.
 * If you have a feature request, open an issue.
 * If you want to contribute, submit a pull request (include unit tests).